natebarksdale/natebarksdale.github.io/src/content/blog/2018-05-18-a-fractured-universe-fundamental-physics-symmetry-and-life.md

 coordinates: [-33.8688, 150.6643]
 ---

-For the John Templeton Foundation, I wrote about the nuanced balance of symmetries that shape our universe and the possibilities beyond.
+For the John Templeton Foundation, I wrote about the nuanced balance of symmetries that shape our universe.

 > We live in a perfectly imperfect universe.
 The latest findings of cosmology tell us that our universe, like a good pancake batter, has matter and energy distributed in a way that is neither too smooth nor too lumpy.
 Without a high level of uniformity, all would be black holes, but with complete uniformity, the result would be, says cosmologist Luke Barnes, “a perfectly mathematically lovely universe — with no one in it.”
 >